clovu/clovu/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=Clover-You&show_icons=true&theme=radical">

-Hello, I'm Clover You (You can call me '尤渔').
-A developer wandering through the code cosmos, eager to sow clover seeds in the open-source world!
+Hello, I'm Clover You, you can cell me '尤渔' (Youyu).
+A developer wandering through the code cosmos, eager to plant clover seeds in the open-source world!

-Born in 2002, though still a nascent star yet to leave brilliant trails in the open-source galaxy, I always carry the devotion to offer firefly-like contributions to the open-source sanctuary——be it polishing a line of documentation or fixing a tiny bug, each is my cautious signature on the grand scroll of open source.
+Born in 2002, like a nascent star yet to leave brilliant trails in the open-source galaxy, I always carry the devotion to offer firefly-like contributions to the open-source sanctuary—whether it's polishing documentation lines or fixing tiny bugs, each is my cautious signature on the grand scroll of open-source.

-But I'm kinda clumsy and lack brilliant ideas.
-So if you have any suggestions, please let me know.
-I'd love to hear them.
+But I'm a bit of a clueless potato 🥔 – my brain isn't exactly overflowing with brilliant ideas.
+So if you have any suggestions, please enlighten this humble code seedling.
+I'm all ears.

 [![Tech Blog](https://img.shields.io/badge/Blog-ctong.top-FFA500)](http://www.ctong.top) [![Bilibili](https://img.shields.io/badge/BiLiBiLi-348402900-FB7299)](https://space.bilibili.com/348402900)

 ## 💬  Languages & Frameworks

-- [ ] Golang (Gopher is still digging~ be patient 🐒)
+- [ ] Golang | Gopher still digging, hang in there~ Almost there 🐒
 - [x] TypeScript / JavaScript
-- [ ] Rust (Currently in quantum entanglement with ownership system... 🤯)
+- [ ] Rust | Currently entangled in a quantum relationship with the ownership system... 🤯
-- [ ] Tauri (Trying to give Electron battery anxiety ⚡)
+- [ ] Tauri
-- [x] Next.js/Vue3 (Mastered the proper incantations of You-style magic ✨)
+- [x] Next.js/Vue3 | Mastered the proper incantations for You-style magic ✨
-- [x] Java (Proficient in Spring Boot's encyclopedia of creative errors 📚)
+- [x] Java | Expert in Spring Boot's artful error messages 📚

 **Current README certified by 「It Runs™」**